-a.
+- a.
 An accountability system will be developed for the SAC program whether it's located in a dedicated facility or in a shared facility with multiple age groups.
 The purpose of the accountability system is to teach children to be responsible for themselves while also helping them make decisions or choices in the activities and programs they want to participate in and locations they want to move to throughout the SAC facility.
-It is essential that staff monitor the accountability system to ensure its accuracy.

-b.
-The accountability system may vary in design, approach and implementation and should take into consideration the following:

-(1) Determine what activity areas will be available.

-(2) Each activity area should be appropriately identified.
-Use of creative names to "cue" the children about the activity is encouraged.

-(3) Communicate to the children using a mixture of pictures and words to demonstrate the directions of how to use the accountability board and what to do at the end of the day.

-(4) Each activity area will have a designated number of spaces.
+It is essential that staff monitor the accountability system to ensure its accuracy. - b.
+The accountability system may vary in design, approach, and implementation and will take into consideration the following: - (1) Determine what activity areas will be available. - (2) Each activity area will be appropriately identified.
+Use of creative names to "cue" the children about the activity is encouraged. - (3) Communicate to the children using a mixture of pictures and words to demonstrate how to use the Choice/Locator Board and what to do at the end of the day. - (4) Each activity area will have a designated number of spaces.
 This is the maximum group size for a particular area and will be strictly adhered to.
 The same number is not required for each activity area but there will ultimately be enough spaces so that each child attending the program has a choice.
-A system should be in place to notify children when that area is unavailable or limited.

-(a) A system, such as a "waitlist" or sign-up system should be included so that children may be notified when a space becomes available in an area they desired.

-(b) Walkie-Talkies may be used in conjunction with the accountability system to notify activity areas that a child is arriving or leaving.
+A system will be in place to notify children when that area is unavailable or limited. - (a) A system, such as a "waitlist" or sign-up system, will be included so that children may be notified when a space becomes available in an area they desired. - (b) Walkie-Talkies may be used in conjunction with the accountability system to notify activity areas that a child is arriving or leaving.

-(c) If consequences are incorporated into the accountability process, ensure that the consequence does not publically humiliate, belittle, or berate the child for doing that which SAC age children do best, forget!
-Recommend implementing a reminder system throughout the facility.
-It takes time to work effectively.

-(5) The accountability system will tell parents exactly where to find their child in the program area.

-(6) Children and staff are responsible for ensuring that their names are in a location in the accountability system.
-If a staff moves, so will their nametag.

-(7) Color coding by grade or groups enables Families, staff and children to easily find whom they are seeking.
+- (c) If consequences are incorporated into the accountability process, ensure that the consequence does not publicly humiliate, belittle, or berate the child.
+The program will implement a reminder system throughout the facility. - (5) The accountability system will tell parents exactly where to find their child in the program area. - (6) Children and staff are responsible for ensuring that their names are in a location in the accountability system.
+If a staff moves, so will their nametag. - (7) Color coding by grade or groups enables Families, staff, and children to easily find whom they are seeking. - c.

-c.
 Staff need to flow through the program as appropriate to ensure sufficient supervision of children and position themselves so that children can be appropriately supervised.